Florida's deaths rise by 183, toll passes 29,000 including nonresidents; cases up 7,617

 AGE BREAKDOWN

 Five deaths are among youths 14 and under, including a 6-year-old from Hillsborough.
 The class hasn't changed since Sept.
-26. Four other juveniles are among the 39 deaths in the 15-24 class with no change in data through Thursday.
+26. Four other juveniles are among the 39 deaths in the 15-24 class with no change.
 The class was 33 since Sept.
 25.

 55 and older: Fatalities 94 percent, cases 28 percent.
 75 and older: Fatalities 62 percent, cases 7 percent.